2 Diagnostic horizons and other differentiae

 3. Non-sticky or slightly sticky stickiness class, and

-4. Strong or very strong reactive-aluminium test; OR
+4. Strong or very strong reactive-aluminium test; or

 2. P retention of 85% or more; AND